belteki/Pmax/README.md

 ____

-The outputs (numbers, tables, graphs) of the IPython Notebooks have been suppressed to comply with copyrights.
-The corresponding data and graphs can be found in the paper.
+The outputs (numbers, tables, graphs) in the Jupyter Notebooks have been suppressed to comply with copyrights.
+Some of these corresponding data and graphs can be found in the paper and its only supplementary material.

 This code can be viewed in any web browser.
 To run it, use the Jupyter Notebook.
 The raw ventilator data are not shared but the user can run this code on his or her